These are the best places to travel this summer

 Prek Toal is home to the best-known bird sanctuary in Cambodia.
 It's an ornithologist's fantasy, with a significant number of rare breeds gathered in one small area, including huge greater adjutants, milky storks and spot-billed pelicans.

-During the peak season (December to February), visitors will find the concentration of birds like something out of a Hitchcock film.
+During the peak season (December to February), visitors will find the concentration of birds similar to that of a Hitchcock film.
 Even the uninitiated will be impressed, as these birds have a huge wingspan and build enormous nests.
 Trips to the sanctuary also bring you up close and personal with the fascinating floating village of Prek Toal, a bustling crossroads (...crossrivers?) between Siem Reap and Battambang, where everything from shops to schools floats on water.

 10. Explore the remote temples of Preah Vihear